 Canajoharie, NY – Beech-Nut says it will not spend for the multimillion-dollar asbestos clean up at its former plant in...

 Asbestos cancer is frequently known as mesothelioma.
+All forms of mesothelioma cancer have one confirmed cause: Asbestos Exposure.
 Malignant mesothelioma is an extremely rare cancer that arises in the cells which line the body’s internal organs, known as the mesothelium.
-All forms of mesothelioma cancer have one confirmed cause: Asbestos Exposure.
-Mesothelioma emerges several years after exposure to asbestos, typically between 20 and 40 years after the asbestos exposure occurred.
+Mesothelioma emerges several years after exposure to asbestos.
 Currently there are three types of mesothelioma cancer acknowledged by the medical and scientific communities.

 What is Asbestos?

-Asbestos, which has been used for, literally, many thousands of years as a fire-retardant and insulation material has actually long been linked to sickness, though not necessarily cancer until the last 50 years.
-Once asbestos fiber was without a doubt categorized as a known carcinogen, the Environmental Protection Agency and Consumer Product Safety Commission enforced strict regulations on its use in commercial and industrial products.
+Asbestos is a fire-retardant and insulation material that has long been linked to sickness.
+In the last 50 years asbestos has been declared cancerous by the EPA.
+The Environmental Protection Agency and Consumer Product Safety Commission enforced strict regulations on its use in commercial and industrial products after asbestos was categorized as a known carcinogen.
 Unfortunately, many of the companies producing asbestos products were well aware of the dangers that asbestos posed and continued to expose workers and laborers to the hazardous asbestos fibers.

 Treatment Options By Mesothelioma Stage

 Surgery is one of the most common treatment options for mesothelioma patients during Stage 1 diagnosis.
 The most common surgeries that are recommended include pleurectomy/decortication or extrapleural pneumonectomy.
 Following these surgeries, doctors may want to evaluate the patient further to determine whether chemotherapy or radiation treatment is needed.
 However, it’s usually determined that those additional therapies are not required for Stage I Patients.